wp-plugins/event-espresso-free/readme.txt

 == Description ==

 = Deprecated Version Alert!! =
 This version of Event Espresso (EE3) is being replaced by [Event Espresso 4](http://wordpress.org/plugins/event-espresso-decaf/) (EE4).
-We strongly encourage you to please use EE4, unless there is something in EE3 can’t live without.
+We strongly encourage you to please use [EE4](http://wordpress.org/plugins/event-espresso-decaf/), unless there is something in EE3 you can’t live without.

 Manage your events from your WordPress dashboard.
 Reduce your admin, reduce your costs, make your life easier!